lelloc/doc-admin/content/communication-notifications/pgp-keys.rst

 .. note::

-   If several PGP keys are added to the system, a search box is useful to find a particular PGP key.
+   If several PGP keys are added to the system, use the search box to find a particular PGP key.

 PGP Configuration Options